What are the common signs of dehydration?

 What are the early symptoms of dehydration in children?

-Dehydration is a particular problem in small children, as when they sweat they will lose relatively more water than an adult.
+Dehydration is a particular problem in toddlers, as when they sweat they will lose relatively more water than an adult.
 Monitoring the hydration of a child can be hard, but important as dehydration is associated with poorer overall health.
 Some of the early signs of dehydration used in adults such as reduced urine output are difficult to detect in small children, even clinically.
 But keep an eye out for a consistently dry diaper as one reliable sign.
+We also wrote an article on the signs of dehydration in children, which you can find here.

 Why do I get dehydrated from exercise?

+A greater loss of weight shows greater fluid loss, a symptom of dehydration while exercising.
 For every calorie burned, you need about 1ml of water, the more you exercise the more water you will need!
 You also need to keep cool when you exercise, so will sweat more.
 Weigh yourself before and after to determine weight change and therefore sweat rate during exercise.
-A greater loss of weight shows greater fluid loss, an early sign of dehydration from exercise

 How can dehydration be treated?